 The nice idea of the World Handicap System (WHS) is that every player will have a

-Handicap Index which will essentially be your
+Handicap Index which is essentially your

 portable ‘international handicap’.
 When you play on any course in the world, your Handicap Index will be used to calculate your Course Handicap (and Playing Handicap), with allowance made for the difficulty of the course and the tees from which you are playing.